 Taking place at the start of the talking picture era, Singin’ in the Rain will go down in cinema history as the best movie musical of all-time.

-The late 1920s was an interesting time for the motion picture business.
+The late 1920s were an interesting time for the motion picture business.
 Silent pictures were all the rave but things changed when Warner Brothers premiered The Jazz Singer.
 Producing a movie musical about this era in time is a genius move on Arthur Freed’s part.
 While many executives believed talking pictures to be the thing of the future, others were weary of adding sound.
 In some ways, the film is a satire of this era but believe it or not, the sound era did end careers.
 Lina Lamont (Jean Hagen) is the perfect example of this.
 Once she opens her mouth, her career is practically doomed.

 The film plays up Gene Kelly’s strengths as a song-and-dance guy in his performance of Don Lockwood.
 Lockwood’s partner during his vaudeville days is Cosmo Brown (Donald O’Connor).
 The two are partners for life.
 They both move to California and work at Monumental Pictures.
-Lockwood quickly becomes one of the leading stuntmen and soon becomes a leading man in the silent era.
+Lockwood quickly becomes one of the leading stuntmen and then a leading man in the silent era.
 Brown heads up the music department when Monumental transitions to sound.

 The film’s three-part opening includes the first meeting between Lockwood and Kathy Selden (Debbie Reynolds).
 Naturally, Lockwood is shocked to see Kathy at a party and before you know it, he’s head over heels for her.
 That is, if he could ever find her again!
 To his credit, Cosmo sings “Make ‘Em Laugh” to cheer him up but it only does so much.
 When Cosmo later spots Kathy in another production, he rushes to get Don and the studio signs Kathy to a contract.
 This was at a time when studios signed actors to multi-year contracts.
 Oh, how things have changed!